 Matrix lattice mgcv survival

-KernSmooth MASS base boot
+KernSmooth MASS base $\mathbf{boot}$

-class cluster codetools compiler
+class ${f cluster}$ codetools compiler

-datasets foreign grDevices graphics
+datasets $\mathbf{foreign}$ grDevices graphics

-grid methods nlme nnet
+$\operatorname{grid}$ methods $\mathbf{nlme}$ $\mathbf{nnet}$

-parallel rpart spatial splines
+parallel $\mathbf{rpart}$ spatial splines

-stats stats4 tcltk tools
+stats stats4 $\mathbf{tcltk}$ tools

-utils
+utils NA NA NA

-The packages listed here implement standard statistical functionality, for example linear models, classical tests, a huge collection of high-level plotting functions or tools for survival analysis; many of these will be described and used in later chapters.
+Some of the packages listed here implement standard statistical functionality, for example linear models, classical tests, a huge collection of high-level plotting functions or tools for survival analysis; many of these will be described and used in later chapters.
+Others provide basic infrastructure, for example for graphic systems, code analysis tools, graphical user-interfaces or other utilities.

 Packages not included in the base distribution can be installed directly from the R prompt.
-At the time of writing this chapter, 22360 user contributed packages covering almost all fields of statistical methodology were available.
+At the time of writing this chapter, 22375 user-contributed packages covering almost all fields of statistical methodology were available.
+Certain so-called 'task views' for special topics, such as statistics in the social sciences, environmetrics, robust statistics etc., describe important and helpful packages and are available from http://CRAN.R-project.org/web/views/

 Given that an Internet connection is available, a package is installed by supplying the name of the package to the function install.packages.
-If, for example, add-on functionality for robust estimation of covariance matrices via sandwich estimators is required (for example in Chapter ??), the sandwich package (Zeileis, 2004) can be downloaded and installed via
+If, for example, add-on functionality for robust estimation of covariance matrices via sandwich estimators is required (for example in Chapter 13), the sandwich package (Zeileis, 2004) can be downloaded and installed via